MelanieT/TeensyCNC2/README.md

 ## Fight Back against Planned Obsolence!

-If you are reasonably skilled with using a screwdriver and a soldering iron, you should be able easily modify a Cricut Mini in a few hours and turn an otherwise useless device back into something fun and useful.
+If you are reasonably skilled with using a screwdriver and a soldering iron, you should be able to easily modify a Cricut Mini in a few hours and turn an otherwise useless device back into something fun and useful.
 But, first, you'll need to obtain the following required materials and tools, or their equivalent:
    - Temperature-controlled soldering iron